abvalatouski/wstp/README.md

 Print[response];
 ```

-The script will be launched with the following command.
 I'll choose the link name as `6000` and I want to request an evaluation of, say, `2 + 2`.
+Then the script will be launched with the following command:

 ```
 wolframscript -file client.wls 6000 "2 + 2"